De Finetti Theorems for Quantum Conditional Probability Distributions with Symmetry: Impossibility of Difficulties in bounding the diamond distance by restriction to collective attacks

 Theorem \ref{thm:postselection_ns} shows that to bound the diamond distance between two channels $\E$ and $\F$ it is sufficient to restrict the attacker to non-signaling extensions of a fixed de Finetti box.
 There are many desirable strengthenings of this result: For example, one could restrict the attacker only to quantum extensions of the de Finetti box.
 One could also further restrict the attacker to use only quantum extensions of iid boxes, instead of the fixed de Finetti box.
 Finally, one could also restrict the attacker to collective attack boxes (defined below), as would be desirable to conclude security against coherent attacks directly from security against collective attacks.
-In this section we will see that a theorem like theorem \ref{thm:postselection_ns} does not hold for this strongest restriction.
-It remains open whether such a theorem holds for one of the other strengthenings mentioned above.
+In this section we will see that a theorem like theorem \ref{thm:postselection_ns} does not hold for this strongest restriction; \editB{}{more precisely, we show that it is impossible for the bound~\eqref{eq:postselection_ns} to hold if the supremum is instead restricted to collective attack boxes (which we define later below)}.
+It remains open whether such a theorem holds for one of the other strengthenings mentioned above, \editB{}{or whether a reduction to collective attacks in a somewhat different form is possible}. {(We note that the answers to these questions do not straightforwardly follow from existing no-go theorems on non-signaling privacy amplification \cite{Haenggi2013, ArnonFriedman2012}, since in our result $\tau_{AB|XY}$ is restricted to a convex combination of quantum distributions rather than non-signaling distributions.)}